Location: Historic Steelton Locust Street Steps

 Pat Cleveland S/S 1980 in Halston

-October 1979 — Model Pat Cleveland wearing an orange halter dress and pants ensemble from Halston’s Spring 1980 collection. — Image by © CondÈ Nast Archive/Corbis
+October 1979 — Model Pat Cleveland is wearing an orange halter dress and pants ensemble from Halston’s Spring 1980 collection. — Image by © CondÈ Nast Archive/Corbis

 While living in Paris, Cleveland worked with Vogue illustrator Antonio Lopez and became a house model for Karl Lagerfeld.
 She modeled for designers such as Halston, Oscar de la Renta, Yves Saint Laurent, Karl Lagerfeld, and Christian Dior.
 In 1973, Pat was one of the ten black models in the epic Battle of Versailles fashion show.